 4. Plug that Wall Adapter into a Working Outlet

-At least a small part of the battery bar gauge should light up on the speaker when you apply enough USB power.
-As charging progresses, more of the bar illuminates.
+At least a small part of the battery bar gauge should light when you apply USB power.
+As charging progresses, more of the bar glows.

 5. Let the Speaker to Charge Until All Battery Indicator Lamps Go Out